-A greener future for Guernsey
+A cleaner future for Guernsey

-In Guernsey today, over 90% of the electricity we use comes from renewable sources such as hydro, wind and solar power.
+In Guernsey today, over 90% of the electricity we use annually comes from renewable sources such as hydro, wind and solar power.

 Hydro energy is generated from harnessing water in motion, such as when water flows over the turbine’s blades to produce energy